gitpod-io/gitpod-docs/src/40_Configuration.md

-# Configuring Workspaces
+# Configuring Your Repository

-Workspaces are started with a single click.
+Gitpod workspaces are started with a single click.
 In order to make sure they come with the tools you need and work correctly you can provide configuration.

   * [Gitpod Config File](41_Config_Gitpod_File.md)
     * [Checked-in Gitpod Config File](41_Config_Gitpod_File.md#checked-in-gitpod-file)